koonwen/domainslib/README.md

 end
 ```

 2) To additionally provide library users with their usual atomic operation API's, the paper also describes a custom scheduler which performs implicit batching of operations.
-My general sense here is to tweak domainslib's Task module into a functor that takes in the DS module signature.
-Then figure out how to adjust its work-stealing scheduler to support implicit batching.
+My general sense here is to tweak domainslib's Task module into a functor that takes in the DS module signature and adjust the scheduler to perform implicit batching and then call `bop`.

-However I've run into the following problems:
+However this design runs into the problem that the DS implementation cannot use the parallel primitives async and await.
+I've thought about designing the DS and the Scheduler modules as recursive modules, but this exposes too much of the implementation details of the scheduler to the DS module.
+Ideally, I would like to make the implementations of the Scheduler and the DS as disjoint and abstract as possible whilst making their linking user friendly.
+Any thoughts on how to do this?